There have been a number of Doctor Who anniversary crossover-specials; to mark various anniversaries in the shows history.

-The above specials found ways around this; however, including a devestating attack on Gallifrey by previous Timelord founder – Omega from an anti-matter universe.
-Which prompt the Timelords to call on the first Three Doc’s in The Three Doctors.
+The specials found ways around this; however, including a devestating attack on Gallifrey – by previous Timelord founder Omega; from an anti-matter universe.
+Which prompt the Time Lords to call on the first Three Doctor’s – in The Three Doctors.

 Remembrance Of The Daleks wasn’t a “physical” Doctor crossover story.
-Though it did include a backstory linking the First and Seventh incarnations, via the hand of Omega.
-It also featured the use of familiar locations from The Unearthly Child.
+Though it did include a backstory linking the First and Seventh incarnations, via the ‘hand of Omega’ Time Lord device.
+It also featured, the use of familiar locations from The Unearthly Child.

-The Doctor kept cycling through each of his generations, sets of companions and associated monsters.
-It wasn’t really canon in the sense of the series and was more for fun.
+The current Seventh Doctor, kept cycling back through each of his previous generations and various sets of companions and associated monsters.
+It wasn’t really canon, in the sense of the series – and was more for fun.

 But it was interesting, seeing a crossover – featuring all of the ‘then’ incarnations, from number three, onwards.